kmeersman624/Bootstrap-Portfolio/README.md

 ## Usage

-click on links on nav bar to navigate through site
+Click on links on nav bar to navigate through site

 ## License